Central nervous system cavernous hemangioma: Treatment

 Treatment of symptomatic CCM is only via surgery, depending on the location of the lesions.
 There are no pharmaceuticals currently available to treat CCM.
+Pharmaceuticals such as; RhoA/Rho inhibitors, mTOR inhibitors, angiogenic inhibitors, antioxidants, and Toll-like receptor 4 antagonists have shown promising results in reducing lesion burden in murine disease models, but are yet to be proven efficient in patients.

 Incidence

 The incidence in the general population is roughly 0.5%, and clinical symptoms typically appear between 20 and 30 years of age.
 Once thought to be strictly congenital, these vascular lesions have been found to occur de novo.
 It may appear either sporadically or exhibit autosomal dominant inheritance.
+The prevalence of familial CCM is estimated to be around 1 in 5000 to 1 in 10 000.